 Air Dispersion Modeling

 This air quality webinar is designed for facilities that emit air pollutants and are affected by air quality regulations that may require air dispersion modeling.
-Currently, there are several air quality regulations that include air dispersion modeling requirements under certain conditions, including AB 2588 air toxics, local air district toxics programs, New Source Review and local air district air permitting programs, federal Prevention of Significant Deterioration, and air quality impact analysis for California Environmental Quality Act (CEQA) studies.
-This 45-minute webinar will include a review of the various types of air dispersion models, what they are generally used for, what site-specific information is required to run a model, what types of outputs air dispersion models generate, and what the outputs are typically used for.
+Currently, there are several air quality regulations that include air dispersion modeling requirements under certain conditions, including the Air Toxics “Hot Spots” Information and Assessment Act (AB 2588), local Air District toxics programs, New Source Review and local Air District permitting programs, federal Prevention of Significant Deterioration, and air quality impact analyses for California Environmental Quality Act (CEQA) studies.
+This 45-minute webinar will include a review of the various types of air dispersion models, how and when they are generally used, the site-specific information required to run a model, the types of outputs generated by air dispersion models, and typical uses of outputs.

 Hazardous Waste Regulatory Changes: Federal Changes and Impacts on California

 On November 28, 2016, the U.S. Environmental Protection Agency (EPA) issued a rule that finalized a much-needed update to the hazardous waste generator regulations to make the rules easier to understand and provide greater flexibility in how hazardous waste is managed.
 For example, the new rule codifies the concept of “episodic” generation and allows a typical small quantity generator (SQG) to continually follow the less stringent SQG requirements, even when it periodically generates enough waste to qualify as a large quantity generator (LQG).
 States with authorized programs, including California, must eventually adopt all of the EPA’s more stringent requirements, but can choose whether or not to adopt the requirements that provide greater flexibility or are otherwise less stringent than the existing federal regulations.
 The webinar will describe the federal rule changes, discuss which must be and which may be adopted in California, and review the schedule and process for California’s corresponding rule changes.